 Healthy competition is actually good and believed to be assertive.
-It keeps you working, relishing the challenges, and help you analyze and evaluate your business base in the market.
+It keeps you working, relishing the challenges, and helps you analyze and evaluate your business base in the market.
 Fair business practices are encouraging, but when you encounter copycat competitors trying to copy you, it creates a whole lot of negative energy, anyway healthily deal with them.
 Naturally, there is something you are doing great, that is being tried to copy.
-Below are 5 ways, to deal with copycats in your business healthily.
+Below are 5 ways, to healthily deal with copycats in your business.

 5 Ways To Deal With Copycat Competitors In Business

 1. Be Positive

 There is always a demand for uniqueness and creativity.
 Remember, they can copy ideas but not your creativity.
 So, don’t get carried away, see competition as healthy, and take it with a positive attitude.
 Without competition, you would not have been working so hard to reach where you are.
 It would be too easy for copycat competitors to copy ideas of others, but, this takes dedication, creativity, time, and capital to reach where you are today.
 So celebrate your hard earn success and work hard consistently to achieve your goal without focusing on copycats.

 When someone imitates you, particularly after you have put in so much of your time and effort into creating something, naturally you will get offended.
 From my personal experience, initially, when I saw someone imitating my idea or style it bothered me a lot, but as time moves it stop bothering you.
 Therefore, let go and think that they are jealous or coping with low self-esteem.